Cyclones Judy and Kevin: Solomon Islands

+A damage assessment was initiated on 9 March in response to the tropical cyclones by the National Disaster Council and the National Disaster Operations Committee in the Solomon Islands.
+A patrol boat was sent to transport emergency relief supplies for Anuta and Tikopia.
+The National Emergency Operation Center sent their gratitude towards the New Zealand Government for their financial support for the deployment.
+After completion, it was noted that water sources had high turbidity and reservoirs in Tikopia were damaged by landslides caused by the tropical cyclones.
+People relied on coconut water and water tanks provided by the government.
+In Anuta, cassava and taro crops were also damaged by landslides.
+The New Zealand Government, Australian Government, Royal Solomon Islands Police Force, Solomon Islands Red Cross Society, and World Vision Solomon Islands, all provided food and non-food sources to both islands.

 Vanuatu

 The Government of Vanuatu declared a state of emergency on 2 March.
 Shortly after Judy's passage, the Government requested international assistance from Australia and New Zealand.
 The former pledged to provide water, medical supplies, and damage assessment teams by 6 March.
 In accordance with the FRANZ agreement the New Zealand High Commission headed coordination with Australia, France, and New Zealand for relief efforts.
-Within two days, two C-17 Globemaster aircraft reached Port Vila carrying the initial supplies and a 12 person rapid response team.
+Within two days, two C-17 Globemaster aircraft reached Port Vila carrying the initial supplies and a 12-person rapid response team.
 On 5 March, the Royal Australian Navy's HMAS Canberra set sail from Sydney, Australia, toward Vanuatu.
 The ship carried 600 Australian Defence Force personnel, three CH-47 Chinook helicopters, and landing craft for deployment.
 The ship could also serve as a mobile hospital.
 World Vision Australia set up a disaster center to distribute supplies in Port Vila.
 New Zealand, still reeling from the impacts of Cyclone Gabrielle, deployed a C-130 Hercules aircraft carrying water, temporary shelter kits, and hygiene kits on 4 March.
-A seven member team was also sent to assist in response coordination.
+A seven-member team was also sent to assist in response coordination.
 Furthermore, the Government made a NZ$150,000 cash donation to Vanuatu.
 Papua New Guinea Prime Minister James Marape offered assistance to Vanuatu on 6 March.

-UNICEF sent a 16 member team to Vanuatu to conduct needs assessments and assist in supply distribution by 4 March.
+UNICEF sent a 16-member team to Vanuatu to conduct needs assessments and assist in supply distribution by 4 March.
 They partnered with the Vanuatu Red Cross Society by 4 March to distribute emergency supplies to affected residents.
 The agency also pledged additional supplies from stockpiles in Fiji.
 DG ECHO sent their Rapid Response Coordinator to conduct a needs assessment on 6 March.

 Digicel suspended call fees to Vanuatu from Fiji, Samoa, Tonga, and Nauru from 6 to 19 March.

+Retirement

+As a result of the impacts in Vanuatu, the names Judy and Kevin were retired after the season, and they will never be used again for tropical cyclones in this basin.
+They were replaced by Josese and Kirio for future seasons.